edspective/edspective.github.io/_pages/share.md

 We estimate that you will require 5-7 hours over the course of 2 weeks.
 Give yourself an extra week of slack before the deadline, though!

-You submission will include sections 2 and 3 from above, and we will contact you to obtain section 1 after reviewing your submission.
+Your submission will include sections 2 and 3 from above, and we will contact you to obtain section 1 after reviewing your submission.

 To prepare for your submission, you will need:
 - a link to your favorite college application (as a PDF).